The shape and simplicity biases of adversarially robust ImageNet-trained CNNs: ImageNet-C evaluation

 \section{ImageNet-C evaluation}

 In Table~\ref{tab:imagenet_c}, we evaluate the validation accuracy of 6 models on 15 common types of image corruptions in ImageNet-C. It turns out that shape biased model does not necessary mean better generalization on these image corruptions.
+But the R models of AlexNet and ResNet do shows better performance in noise and blur distortions.